OpenMPT/openmpt/packageTemplate/readme.txt

 Uninstallation
 --------------

-Delete the files extracted from the archive and optionally the OpenMPT setting files, which are stored in %APPDATA%\OpenMPT by default.
+Delete the files extracted from the archive and optionally the OpenMPT setting files, which are stored in %APPDATA%\OpenMPT if OpenMPT is not configured to be portable.

 Detailed help and documentation